modalitysystems/modalitysoftware-docs/CreateTeam/Reporting.md

 The report will contain 4 columns
 ![Screenshot](images/create-team-report-preview.png)
 1. Id of the team, this is also the id of the assocaited group in microsoft graph and can be used to query extra data
-2. Display Name, the name of the name.
+2. Display Name, the name of the team.
 3. Created Date Time, the date the team was original created in dd-MM-yyyy HH:mm format (time is 24 hours, UTC)
 4. Created By, the UPN of the user that created the team via CreateTeam. the report will not show the user if the team was created natively (you can however find this in the O365 Security and Governance audit logs.)